 11.1.
 Aggregation Applicability

-The applicability of a composed rule is defined as the union of all the applicability sections of its atomic rules.
-Because of this, applicability of a composed rule can be inferred from the atomic rules it aggregates.
-Since the applicability can be inferred, rule authors MAY omit applicability from the aggregation definition.
+The applicability of a composed rule is the union of all the applicability definitions of its atomic rules.
+Because of this, applicability of a composed rule can be inferred from the atomic rules it aggregates, and rule authors MAY omit applicability from the aggregation definition.
 This can be useful if it is difficult to express the combined applicability in plain language.
+However, rule authors MUST NOT add applicability definitions beyond or limiting what is already defined in the listed atomic rules.

 A composed rule about img elements aggregates results from atomic rules that have the following applicability: